codewars/docs/content/authoring/kata/adding-images.md

 Adding images this way is easy to do, and does not require a lot of Markdown which would inflate the description significantly.
 It also works for all types of images supported by browsers.

-However, the downside is that it requires an external hosting service.
+However, the downside is that this requires an external hosting service.
 Some services do not allow for linking uploaded images directly or put some other limitations on access to them.
-Additionally, externally hosted images are a dependency that is difficult to control and manage.
-It cannot be easily updated, it can expire after some time, be removed, or simply disappear.
+Additionally, externally-hosted images are a dependency that is difficult to control and manage.
+These images cannot be easily updated and can expire or become unavailable.

 ## Using Data URLs